Mamadou Mbodj

-Pape Mamadou Mbodj (born 12 March 1993) is a Senegalese football defender who plays for Ordabasy.
+Pape Mamadou Mbodj (born 12 March 1993) is a Senegalese professional footballer who plays as a centre-back for Dong A Thanh Hoa.

 Club career

 Pape Mamadou Mbodj was born in Dakar, Senegal.
 He was playing with football club Dakar Sacré-Cœur until the 2014.
 While playing for Dakar Sacré-Cœur, he was selected to be part of the Senegalese U-20 squad at the 2013 Jeux de la Francophonie.

-For season 2014-15 he joined Red Star Belgrade, but because of many players on his position on the field, he has loaned to Napredak Kruševac.
-He made his Jelen SuperLiga debut for Napredak Kruševac on 4 October 2014 in away match against Spartak Subotica - the game ended with a draw result 0:0.
+For the 2014–15 season he joined Red Star Belgrade, but because of many players on his position on the field, he waas loaned to Napredak Kruševac.
+He made his Jelen SuperLiga debut for Napredak Kruševac on 4 October 2014 in away match against Spartak Subotica - the game ended with a draw result 0–0.
 He was substituted in for Predrag Lazić in the injury time of that match.

-From 2016 season was member of FK Žalgiris Vilnius.
-After 2018 season he left Lithuanian club.
+From 2016 season was member of Žalgiris Vilnius.
+After 2018 season he left the Lithuanian club.

 On 8 December 2018, Mbodj signed for Neftçi PFK on a 2.5-year contract.
 On 7 June 2021, Mbodj extended his contract with Neftçi until 31 May 2023.
 On 19 December 2022, Mbodj left Neftçi by mutual consent having scored 9 goals in 94 games for the club.

 On 24 February 2023, Kazakhstan Premier League club Ordabasy announced the signing of Mbodj.

 International career

 Mbodj played in the Senegal U-20 team at the 2013 African U-20 Championship qualification.
-In April 2013 he was part of the first call of Aliou Cisse since becoming the new coach of the Senegalese U-23 team.
+In April 2013 he was part of the first selection of Aliou Cisse since becoming the new coach of the Senegalese U-23 team.